Roberto Alvarado

-Roberto Carlos Alvarado Hernández (/es/; born 7 September 1998) is a Mexican professional footballer who plays as a winger for Liga MX club Guadalajara and the Mexico national team.
+Roberto Carlos Alvarado Hernández (/es/; born 7 September 1998), nicknamed "Piojo" (lit.
+'Louse'), is a Mexican professional footballer who plays as a winger for Liga MX club Guadalajara and the Mexico national team.

 Alvarado made his professional debut with second-tier side Celaya at the age of 15, becoming the youngest player in league history.
 After a short spell with Pachuca, he moved to Necaxa in 2017.
 The following year, Alvarado joined Cruz Azul, where he won a Liga MX title, putting an end to a 24-year drought for the club.
 He joined Guadalajara in December 2021.

-Alvarado participated with the Mexico U-21 side that received second place at the 2018 Toulon Tournament.
+Alvarado participated with the Mexico under-21 team that received second place at the 2018 Toulon Tournament and the Mexico under-23 team that won a bronze medal at the 2020 Olympic tournament.
 He earned his first senior international cap for Mexico on 7 September 2018 in a friendly match against Uruguay.
-Alvarado helped the team win three consecutive CONCACAF Gold Cup titles in 2019, 2023, and 2025.
+Alvarado helped the team win three CONCACAF Gold Cup titles in 2019, 2023, and 2025.
+He also won the 2025 edition of the CONCACAF Nations League, and finished as runner-up in 2024.
+He also played in two editions of the FIFA World Cup in 2022 and 2026.

 Early life

 Alvarado was born on 7 September 1998, in Salamanca, Guanajuato, Mexico, to Guillermo Alvarado and Julia Hernández.